Technology Update: FDA Approves Perceval Sutureless Heart Valve; 7 Facts You Need To Know

 Dr. Eric Roselli, who is the Director of the Aortic Center at the Cleveland Clinic, wrote to me, “Most simply, it provides us another option in the surgical treatment of aortic valve disease.
 As a sutureless device it can be delivered and fixed into the heart faster than a conventional sutured repair.
 Because it is collapsible, it may facilitate the use of less invasive approaches like mini right thoracotomy which is currently only offered at a few centers.
 It is somewhat of a hybrid approach with benefits of simplicity like TAVR while maintaining the benefits of surgical AVR like excision of the native aortic valve and a very low rate of perivalvular leak.

-Dr. Niv Ad, who is the Chief of Cardiac Surgery at Inova Heart & Vascular Institute, shared in an interview with me, “This is a new generation of aortic valves that have clear advantages over the traditional stented valves that requires sutures.
+Dr. Niv Ad, who is a leading cardiac surgeon at White Oak Medical Center in Takoma Park, Maryland, shared in an interview with me, “This is a new generation of aortic valves that have clear advantages over the traditional stented valves that requires sutures.
 The valve can be used with patients who are at high risk, especially the younger ones, in which we’re not so certain regarding the durability of TAVR.”

 2. What do you see as the number one patient benefit of the Perceval valve?